asamm/lomaps-mapsforge/theme-v3-to-v4-converter/README.md

 # Locus theme V3 to Mapsforge V4 converter

 Locus used for LoMaps vector maps own implementation of render for Mapsforge vector maps.
-This implementation is not compatible with the default Mapsforge rendering.
+This implementation was not compatible with the default Mapsforge rendering.

 As of May 2023, LoMaps maps are released as Mapsforge V4 maps.
 Therefore, it is not possible to use the existing "LoMaps V3 Themes" with the new LoMaps V4.